QuickPark-Monash/.github/profile/README.md

 <h2>quickpark-django</h2>

 It is empty for now, but if we were to further develop our application, **(like in round 3)**, we will generate our backend services using django.
-Our MVP will not be featuring any backend implementation.
+Our MVP will not be featuring any concrete backend implementation, but will be throughly explained in the presentation.